 Senior Psychologist

-Sydney and Wollongong
+Sydney and the Illawarra

 Giselle is a Registered Psychologist with AHPRA, an Associate Member of the Australian Psychological Society and has over 10 years of experience working with people with disability.
 She completed her Bachelor of Arts (Psychology) in 2008, and her Postgraduate Diploma of Psychology in 2009, at the University of Western Sydney.
 She is also recognised with AHPRA as a Board Approved Supervisor for Provisional Psychologists.
 Giselle is also a certified CPI Safety Intervention Instructor and CPI Dementia Capable Care Instructor.